Azure-Samples/cognitive-services-speech-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 - Speech SDK log taken from a run that exhibits the reported issue.
 See [instructions on how to take logs](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-use-logging).

 - A stripped down, simplified version of your source code that exhibits the issue.
+Or, preferably, try to reproduce the problem with one of the public samples in this repository (or a minimally modified version of it), and share the code.

 - If relevant, a WAV file of your input audio.